MicrosoftDocs/quantum-docs/articles/pricing.md

 ***
 ## Rigetti

-[Rigetti](https://rigetti.com) charges for job execution time on their quantum processors.
+[Rigetti](xref:microsoft.quantum.providers.rigetti) charges for job execution time on their quantum processors.
 There is no added charge per job, per shot, or per gate.
 The [Quantum Virtual Machine (QVM)](https://github.com/quil-lang/qvm) simulator is free for all users.

-To learn more about Rigetti, visit the [Rigetti provider page](xref:microsoft.quantum.providers.rigetti).

 All new Azure Quantum customers benefit from USD500 free Azure Quantum credits to use specifically for Rigetti targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).